-As a student we understand the summer is the ideal time to relax and unwind briefly, before taking on the bulk of the year’s academic work.
+As a student we understand that the summer vacation is an ideal time to relax and unwind briefly, before taking on the bulk of the year’s academic work.
 You may need to travel for a week in the middle of the summer, or spend a week playing video games, reading and watching cinema.
-But you shouldn’t slack off for the entire break.
-There’s very much that you should learn and complete in order to be better prepared for the new grade!
+But you should not slack off for the entire break.
+There is very much that you should learn and complete in order to be better prepared for the new grade!

 2) What subjects do you teach over the summer?

 We teach Math and Science for the younger students, Physics, Chemistry, Biology, Economics, Business Studies, ICT and Math for the older ones.
 You name the topic, the subject, the day and the time, and we are at your avail.
-We’ll show you how to pick up tricks that you ordinarily would not get as much time to work on.
-We’ll work on your structured essay-type questions in Economics, on your open-ended questions in Science, even on your Olympiad questions!
+We will show you how to pick up tricks that you ordinarily would not get as much time to work on.
+We will work on your structured essay-type questions in Economics, on your open-ended questions in Science, even on your Olympiad questions!
 Intensive coverage of the IB material is provided to the student.
 We also have a dedicated program for preparation for the SATs.
-Pretty much anything you need to learn, we’re here to teach – the day and the time is for you to choose.
+Pretty much anything you need to learn, we are here to teach – the day and the time is for you to choose.

 3) Are there a minimum number of hours for which a student must be enrolled?

-No!
-The number of hours will be determined by you!
+No, students will determine the number of hours themselves!
 Let us know at the time of enrolment, so that we can create a customized program just for you.